Johann Faber of Heilbronn

 Johann Faber of Heilbronn, also known as Johannes Fabri (1504 – 27 February 1558), was a controversial 16th century Catholic preacher.

+Biography

-He was born in Heilbronn.
+Faber was born in Heilbronn.
 At the age of sixteen he entered the Dominican Order and made his ecclesiastical studies in the convent at Wimpfen.
 Little is known about his early preaching, but in 1534 he was invited to preach in the cathedral of Augsburg, but owing to the Lutheran tendencies of the time, and the strong anti-Catholic feeling which arose from it, the Catholic clergy were forbidden to preach, and his usefulness in Augsburg was of short duration.

 He then went to the University of Cologne, where he devoted himself for several years to the higher clerical studies.
 Here he published in 1535 and 1536 several unedited works of the English mystic, Richard Rolle.
 Returning to Wimpfen, he engaged in the work of preaching and, as a Catholic, refuting the supposed errors of the Reformers, which had grown greatly in popularity since his departure.